RuslanKot2007/rvc-python/README.md

 - Support for both CPU and GPU acceleration
 - Dynamic model loading and unloading
 - Flexible model directory management
-- Multithreaded processing for faster inference on CPU
+- Multiprocess processing for faster inference on CPU

 ## Installation